nus-cs2030s/2324-s2/docs/labs/lab3-question.md

 Afterwards, you can return `res`.

+!!! info "Raw Types"
+    You may find yourself needing to instantiate a generic array.
+But you can't, so you may need to instantiate them as a raw types instead.

+    Consider the generic class `Pair<S, T>` again.
+We cannot instantiate the following:

+    ```java
+    new Pair<String, Integer>[2];
+    ```

+    However, we may instantiate the raw type version of it as follows:

+    ```java
+    new Pair[3]
+    ```

+    In which case, you will get a warning similar to below if you compile with `javac -Xlint:rawtypes Pair.java`:

+    ```
+    _.java:_: warning: [rawtypes] found raw type: Pair
+        Pair[] pArr = new Pair[2];
+        ^
+    missing type arguments for generic class Pair<S,T>
+    where S,T are type-variables:
+        S extends Object declared in class Pair
+        T extends Object declared in class Pair
+    _.java:_: warning: [rawtypes] found raw type: Pair
+        Pair[] pArr = new Pair[2];
+                        ^
+    missing type arguments for generic class Pair<S,T>
+    where S,T are type-variables:
+        S extends Object declared in class Pair
+        T extends Object declared in class Pair
+    2 warnings
+    ```

+    In which case, you can use `@SuppressWarnings("rawtypes")` to avoid having the warning.
+You still need to put the `@SuppressWarnings` in the smallest scope and comment on it.

+    Additionally, `@SuppressWarnings` can be combined.
+So you can have both `"unchecked"` and `"rawtypes"` suppressed as follows `@SuppressWarnings("unchecked,rawtypes")`.
+Once you have added the necessary `@SuppressWarnings`, you should get no warning when compiling.

 ### Testing

 You can test your `Buffer` class by running the following.
 You are also encouraged to __add more tests__.